 Take a chilled martini glass or coup and pour the peated scotch in and “rinse” the glass, getting all surfaces coated with the scotch.
 Next, add ice, Dewar’s, lemon juice, and syrup to a cocktail shaker and shake vigorously.
 Strain the cocktail into the coated glass and garnish with either a lemon twist and/or a piece of candied ginger.
 Store unused honey-ginger syrup in the fridge for use in more cocktails or teas.

 *A “peated scotch” just means a scotch whisky with a strong “peat” flavor.
 A few notable heavily peaty, or “smoky”, scotches are Laphroaig, Ardbeg, Talisker, and Lagavulin.

 - 1.0 oz Sweet Vermouth

-*The quality of your ice matters greatly when making cocktails, if you only have thinner ice chips instead of more solid cubes, then stir for less time as the ice will melt down and dilute your drink faster.
+*When making cocktails, the quality of your ice matters greatly.
+If you only have thinner ice chips instead of more solid cubes, stir for less time as the ice will melt down and dilute your drink faster.
 Use a thin straw to taste test your drink as you stir until you achieve your desired strength of flavor.